Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: UnivSearch by Learning a Unified Embedding Space

-\textbf{Image Encoding.} Different from text passages, the information of images can be described as pixel features and image caption texts.
-Thus, VL-UnivSearch encodes image pixel $I_j$ and image caption $C_j$ and then sums these embeddings to get the representation $h^I_i$ of $j$-th image:
+\textbf{Image Document Encoding.} Different from text documents, image documents can be represented by picture features and image captions and the textual captions can help better understand the semantics of image documents~\citep{DBLP:conf/cvpr/BaldratiBUB22a}.
+Thus, UniVL-DR encodes picture $I_j$ and image caption $C_j$ and then sums these embeddings to get the representation $\Vec{d}^{\,j}_{\,\text{Image}}$ of $j$-th image document:

-where the image representation is composed of the semantics of different modalities.
-The representations of images and text passages use the same $TextEnocder$ to encode their textual information and bridge different modalities in the text space, which helps to build a universal embedding space for multi-modality retrieval.
+The representations $\Vec{d}^{\,j}_{\,\text{Image}}$ and $\Vec{d}^{\,i}_{\,\text{Text}}$ of image document and text document use the same $TextEnocder$ to encode their textual information, which bridges different modalities in the text space and helps to build a universal embedding space for multi-modality retrieval.

-\textbf{Multi-modality Source Retrieval.} The similarity score $f(q,s)$ of query $q$ and candidate $s \in \mathcal{S}$ can be calculated:
+\textbf{Multi-modality Document Retrieval.} The cosine similarity score $f(q,d)$ of query $q$ and document candidate $d \in \mathcal{D}$ can be calculated to estimate the relevance between $q$ and $d$: